HomeJPY / CUP • Currency

 0.16

 The yen is the official currency of Japan.
 It is the third-most traded currency in the foreign exchange market, after the United States dollar and the euro.
 It is also widely used as a third reserve currency after the US dollar and the euro.
 The New Currency Act of 1871 introduced Japan's modern currency system, with the yen defined as 1.5 g of gold, or 24.26 g of silver, and divided decimally into 100 sen or 1,000 rin.
 The yen replaced the previous Tokugawa coinage as well as the various hansatsu paper currencies issued by feudal han.
 The Bank of Japan was founded in 1882 and given a monopoly on controlling the money supply.
-Following World War II, the yen lost much of its prewar value.
-To stabilize the Japanese economy, the exchange rate of the yen was fixed at ¥360 per US$ as part of the Bretton Woods system.
-When that system was abandoned in 1971, the yen became undervalued and was allowed to float.
-The yen had appreciated to a peak of ¥271 per US$ in 1973, then underwent periods of depreciation and appreciation due to the 1973 oil crisis, arriving at a value of ¥227 per US$ by 1980.
+Following World War II, the yen lost much of its pre-war value as Japan faced a debt crisis and hyperinflation.
+Under the Bretton Woods system, the yen was pegged to the US dollar alongside other major currencies.
+After this system was abandoned in 1971 with the Nixon Shock, the short-lived Smithsonian Agreement temporarily reinstated a fixed exchange rate.
+However, since the end of that system in February 1973, the yen has been a floating currency.
 Wikipedia

 The Cuban peso also known as moneda nacional, is the official currency of Cuba.
 The Cuban peso historically circulated at par with the Spanish-American silver dollar from the 16th to 19th centuries, and then at par with the U.S. dollar from 1881 to 1959.
 The Castro government then introduced the socialist planned economy and pegged the peso to the Soviet ruble.
 The Soviet Union's collapse in 1991 resulted in a Special Period of difficult economic adjustments for Cuba.
 From 1994 to 2020 the Cuban peso co-circulated with the Cuban convertible peso, which was convertible to and fixed against the U.S. dollar, and which was generally available to the public at a rate of US$1 = CUC 1 = CUP 25.
 State enterprises under the socialist planned economy, though, were entitled to exchange CUPs into CUCs and U.S. dollars at the official, subsidized rate of US$1 = CUC 1 = CUP 1, within prescribed limits.
-From 1 January 2021 Cuba implemented the so-called "Day Zero" of monetary unification which abolished the Cuban convertible peso as well as the 1 CUP/USD rate for state enterprises.
+From 1 January 2021, Cuba implemented the so-called "Day Zero" of monetary unification, which abolished the Cuban convertible peso as well as the 1 CUP/USD rate for state enterprises.
 Wikipedia

 Discover more